Alexandre Oliveira

-Alexandre Aparecido de Oliveira (born 22 January 1979) is a Brazilian former footballer.
+Alexandre Aparecido de Oliveira (born 22 January 1979) is a Brazilian former professional footballer.

 Originally a winger with ability to play as an attacking midfielder, Oliveira was usually positioned by Al Wasl FC in the United Arab Emirates coaches as a second striker.

 He returned to Brazil to play for Botafogo, ending a six-year tenure with Al Wasl.
-Botafogo announced that he had signed a contract with the club upon passing a medical on June 29, 2011.
+Botafogo announced that he had signed a contract with the club upon passing a medical on 29 June 2011.